The official ways to Delay Windows 10 update installation (Home Edition)

 Disable Windows 10 update

-Yes, the company officially allows pause or defer windows update options where you can stop Windows 10 updates install automatically from 35 days.
+Yes, the company officially allows pause or defer windows update options where you can stop Windows 10 updates installed automatically from 35 days.

 Pause Windows updates